markford1/dream-lake-js-project-2/README.md

 ## Testing User Stories from User Experience (UX) Section

--   First Time Visitor Goals
+* First Time Visitor Goals
-  -   As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the organisation.
+  * As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the organisation.
-    - Upon entering the site, users are automatically greeted with a clean and easily readable navigation bar to go to the page of their choice.
+    * Upon entering the site, users are automatically greeted with a clean and easily readable navigation bar to go to the page of their choice.
 Underneath there is a Hero Image followed by a large welcome heading which scrolls on to inform the user the purpose of the site.
-    - The main points are made immediately within the welcome section.
+    * The main points are made immediately within the welcome section.
-    - The user has three options:
-    - The gallery page to view memorable captures, the contact us page to fill out the contact form or the google maps link to show our full address and exact location.
+    * The user has three options: The gallery page to view memorable captures, the contact us page to fill out the contact form or the google maps link to show our full address and exact location.

-  -   As a First Time Visitor, I want to be able to easily be able to navigate throughout the site to find content.
+  * As a First Time Visitor, I want to be able to easily be able to navigate throughout the site to find content.
-    - The site has been designed to be fluid and never to entrap the user.
+    * The site has been designed to be fluid and never to entrap the user.
 At the top of each page there is a clean navigation bar, each link describes what the page they will end up at clearly.
-    - On the Contact Us Page, after a form response is submitted, the page refreshes and the user is brought to the top of the page where the navigation bar is.
+    * On the Contact Us Page, after a form response is submitted, the page refreshes and the user is brought to the top of the page where the navigation bar is.

-  -   As a First Time Visitor, I want to look for testimonials so I know if the species of fish in the lake match my criteria and to know how it is fishing.
+  * As a First Time Visitor, I want to look for testimonials so I know if the species of fish in the lake match my criteria and to know how it is fishing.
-    - Once the new visitor has scrolled past the image they will immediately be provided the welcome section.
+    * Once the new visitor has scrolled past the image they will immediately be provided the welcome section.

--   Returning Visitor Goals
+* Returning Visitor Goals
-  - As a Returning Visitor, I want to find information about the most recent captures.
+  * As a Returning Visitor, I want to find information about the most recent captures.
-    - These are clearly shown in the gallery.
+    * These are clearly shown on the gallery.

-  - As a Returning Visitor, I want to find the best way to get in contact with the Fishery with any questions I may have.
+  * As a Returning Visitor, I want to find the best way to get in contact with the Fishery with any questions I may have.
-    - The navigation bar clearly highlights the "Contact" Page.
+    * The navigation bar clearly highlights the "Contact Us" Page.
-    - Here they can fill out the form on the page to be contacted.
+    * Here they can fill out the form on the page to be contacted, or they can use the Daycare contact details.
-    - The footer contains links to the organisations Facebook, Twitter and Instagram page.
+    * The footer contains links to the organisations Facebook, Twitter and Instagram page.
-    - Whichever link they click, it will be open up in a new tab to ensure the user can easily get back to the website.
+    * Whichever link they click, it will be open up in a new tab to ensure the user can easily get back to the website.

-  - As a Returning Visitor, I want to find community links.
+  * As a Returning Visitor, I want to find community links.
-    - The Facebook Page can be found at the footer of every page and will open a new tab for the user and more information can be found on the Facebook page.
+    * The Facebook Page can be found at the footer of every page and will open a new tab for the user and more information can be found on the Facebook page.

--   Frequent User Goals
+* Frequent User Goals
-  - As a Frequent User, I want to check to see if there are any newly added photos in the Gallery.
+  * As a Frequent User, I want to check to see if there are any newly added photos in the Gallery..
-    - The user would already be comfortable with the website layout and can easily access the Gallery pages.
+    * The user would already be comfortable with the website layout and can easily access the Gallery pages.
-  - As a Frequent User, I want to check to see if there are any new impressive catches.
+    * As a Frequent User, I want to check to see if there are any new impressive catches..
-    - The user would already be comfortable with the website layout and can easily see if any new catches have been added.
+            The user would already be comfortable with the website layout and can easily see if any new catches have been added.
-  - As a Frequent User, I want to check if there are lake closures for any reason (bad weather etc).
+    * As a Frequent User, I want to check if there are lake closures for any reason (bad weather etc).
-    - The homepage will provide a big, red banner saying "lake closed" so the user would quickly be able to check if there have been any changes.
+    * The homepage will provide a big, red banner saying "lake closed" so the user would quickly be able to check if there have been any changes.

 ### Further Testing

 -   The Website was tested on Google Chrome, Internet Explorer, Firefox and Safari browsers.